 He studied the vinification of beer and optimised the maturation process.

 Eugène died in 1889 and the brewery passed into the hands of his daughters and granddaughters, the family name living on through the limited company they founded.
 Rodenbach was acquired by Palm Belgian Craft Brewers in 1989.
+In 2016 Palm was in turn acquired by Swinkels Family Brewers.

 The buildings and foeder chambers were restored and the visitor centre was inaugurated in 2000.